Skip to main content

 Additional reading:

-Titratable acidity (TA):
+1. Titratable acidity (TA)

-The final element to measuring grape ripeness involves going beyond knowing how acidic or basic the juice is by measuring acid levels using a process known as titration**.
-Titratable acidity (TA) is not the same as total acidity, although these two traits are sometimes used synonymously in winemaking literature.
-Total acidity represents the total amount of fixed, or stable acids (e.g., tartaric, malic, citric) and volatile, or aromatic acids (e.g., acetic, butyric, sulfurous) in a solution, whereas TA reflects the amount of acid that can be neutralized by an alkaline solution—it is literally measuring how many protons react with the alkaline solution***.
+Total acidity represents the total amount of fixed, or stable acids (e.g., tartaric, malic, citric) and volatile, or aromatic acids (e.g., acetic, butyric, sulfurous) in a solution, whereas TA reflects the amount of acid that can be neutralized by an alkaline solution—it is literally measuring how many protons react with the solution***.
 While total acidity can be measured using methods like spectrometry or chromatography, it’s not practical for grape growers and winemakers.
-Thus TA is an industry standard.
+Thus TA is the industry standard.
 There are a wide range of different titration methods, some of which are less mechanized than others.
-Check out the document below under, “Additional reading” to learn more about the process of measuring TA.
+Check out the additional resource below to learn more about the process of measuring TA.

-Note on cold climate grapes: Titratable acidity of cold climate grape juice typically ranges from 8 to 15 g/L depending on varieties, growing conditions, and intended wine styles.
+TA goals for cold climate grapes: Titratable acidity of cold climate grape juice typically ranges from 8 to 15 g/L depending on varieties, growing conditions, and intended wine styles.

 Measuring grape maturity by titratable acidity (Iowa State University Extension)